Servicemembers’ Group Life Insurance, also known as SGLI, is a term life insurance policy offered to:

 - Eligible family member over 18 years old receiving DoD benefits

-- DoD Civilian
+- DoD civilian

-- DoD Contractor
+- DoD contractor

-SGLI coverage or dividends may also be forfeit in cases where the service member “refuses, because of conscientious objections, to perform service in the Armed Forces of the United States, or refuses to wear the uniform of such force.”
+SGLI coverage or dividends may also be forfeited in cases where the service member “refuses, because of conscientious objections, to perform service in the Armed Forces of the United States, or refuses to wear the uniform of such force.”

 SGLI Options: Traumatic Injury Protection Program (TSGLI)

 Servicemembers’ Group Life Insurance Traumatic Injury Protection is an automatic traumatic injury coverage program offered to those already covered under the SGLI program.
-TSGLI offers “short-term financial assistance to severely injured Servicemembers and Veterans to assist them in their recovery from traumatic injuries” according to the Department of Veterans Affairs.
+TSGLI offers “short-term financial assistance to severely injured service members and veterans to assist them in their recovery from traumatic injuries,” according to the Department of Veterans Affairs.

 SGLI Options: Family Servicemembers’ Group Life Insurance (FSGLI)

 Family Servicemembers’ Group Life Insurance offers term life insurance to qualifying military spouses and dependents of those eligible for coverage under SGLI.
-Spouses require a premium but dependent children are covered at no charge to the service member.
+Spouses require a premium, but dependent children are covered at no charge to the service member.